CheopsForTheEdge/cheops/README.md

 ### API

 This is where the http api is defined.
 Users can call it directly, or through a CLI.

-To send a request, users send a POST to /exec/{id} where id is the resource identifier.
+To send a request, users send a POST to `/exec/{id}` where id is the resource identifier.
 The body is a multipart form with the following parts:
-- sites: a list of all the desired locations of the resources, separated with a "&"
+- sites: a list of all the desired locations of the resource, separated with a "&"
 - command: the command to run
 - type: the type of the command, to configure consistency classes.
 See the related paragraph in CONSISTENCY.md
-TODO
 - config: the resource configuration
 - files: all the files necessary for the command to properly execute

 This bundle is transformed into an operation struct and sent to the Replicator layer

-TODO: /show /show_local
+The `/show/{id}` endpoint is used to represent a resource in a user-defined way, and gather that representation from all available nodes.
+The operation is broadcasted to all reachable nodes, meaning that the view is the most recent available.
+It is not part of the registered operations and doesn't go through the usual syncing and merging flow.
+The body must be a multipart form with the following fields:
+- sites: the list of all the locations of the resource, separated with a "&"
+- command: the command to run to represent the resource (eg `cat XXX` for a file)

+This call will actually call `/show_local/{id}` endpoint on all the sites (including locally).
+That second call executes the command and returns the standard output.

 ### Replicator
-TODO: explain resource config
+This is the main part of the cheops application.
+It is responsible for merging and asking the backend to run operations, to present a pseudo-synchronous interface to callers, and to configure CouchDB for replication.

+All the details about the exact consistency details are explained in CONSISTENCY.md.
+We will only discuss the implementation details here.
+As explained in that document, it is necessary for Cheops to know how multiple requests will interoperate.
+This means that the operator must define relationships between operations: this is defined in a Relationship Matrix inside the ResourceConfig file.

+The ResourceConfig can be sent on each push of a new operation, but right now it is expected to be sent at the beginning of the life of a resource (ie when it is first created).
+When ResourceConfig files are pushed later, concurrently or not, CouchDB will give us a consistent winner thanks to its LWW algorithm.
+Because we do not know which one will be taken, it is impossible to know for sure what will be the result; to be sure, the only way is by sending a new ResourceConfig at the end.
+Modifying ResourceConfig is therefore not recommended at the time.

+Inside the ResourceConfig the major structure is the RelationshipMatrix.
+It has more details in the paper (see the [Thesis Manuscript, 2023](https://theses.hal.science/tel-04081084/) but the gist is the following: the matrix is a list of tuples with the following fields:
+- Before: a type of operation
+- After: a type of operation
+- Result: the interaction between the two types.

+The `type` here is actually a simple string that is used to identify
+operations: it is similar to a "tag".
+Each operation, when it is pushed, is given such a tag, and the matrix will say how operations collaborate.
+For example a SET operation in redis might be given a "set" type to be easily identifiable.

+`Before` and `After` are thus two types.
+The operator is expected to describe how the two will be handled when they are met in that order.
+This information is needed in 2 cases:
+- when a new operation is given, to see whether it can be added on top of the existing ones or a new block must be created
+- when two conflicting list of operations exist, the first operation on each side is compared

+The details are explained in CONSISTENCY.md

 ### Backend

 This is the simplest of the layers.
 It is called with a list of commands to run and runs them.
 At the moment the handling is hardcoded to execute shell commands (hence why there is a "command" field in the input).
 This is how the genericity is provided: to run commands for other applications, the command itself manages the backend to use.

 ## Replication